chpolyzo/Statstics/README.md

 - The probability of the complement event  ```1- P ```  is 1 minus the probability of an event.
 That is the probability of all other possible events is 1 minus the probability an event itself.
 Therefore, the sum of all possible events is equal to 1.

 - The probability of the composit event (Independent events),  ``` P*P*P*P ``` , is the product of those events.

+# Regression
+What we will covver:
+- Identify Regression Applications
+- Learn How Regression Works
+- Apply Regression to Problems Using Python

+**Machine Learning** is frequently split into **supervised** and **unsupervised learning**.
+Regression is an example of supervised machine learning.

+- In supervised machine learning, you are interested in predicting a label for your data.
+Commonly, you might want to predict fraud, customers that will buy a product, or home values in an area.
+- In unsupervised machine learning, you are interested in clustering data together that isn't already labeled.

+## simple linear regression
+In simple linear regression, we compare two quantitative variables to one another. </br>

+The **response variable** is what you want to predict, while the **explanatory variable** is the variable you use to predict the response.
+A common way to visualize the relationship between two variables in linear regression is using a **scatterplot**.

 # Resources